 Replacement Rate Decisions and Determinations.
 Any determination, decision or election that may be made by Ginnie Mae with respect to a Replacement Rate, including any determination with respect to a rate, index, methodology, spread, tenor or other positive or negative adjustment or of the occurrence or non-occurrence of an event, circumstance or date and any decision to take or refrain from taking any action or making any election, will be conclusive and binding absent manifest error, may be made in Ginnie Mae's sole discretion, and notwithstanding anything to the contrary in the documentation relating to the Floating Rate or Inverse Floating Rate Classes, will become effective without consent from security holders or any other party.
 For purposes of whether a Replacement Rate can be determined by Ginnie Mae if a Replacement Rate is, in Ginnie Mae's sole judgment, not administratively feasible, whether due to technical, administrative or operational issues, then such Replacement Rate will be deemed not determinable.
-Ginnie Mae assumes no liability with regard to identifying or confirming that any cessation or replacement date or event has occurred, confirming that any Replacement Rate has been published or selecting any Replacement Rate.
+Ginnie Mae assumes no liability with regard to identifying or confirming that any cessation or replacement Rate.